KylieNCook/players-forge/Deliverables/implementation.md

 ## 8. Look & Feel

 ## 9. Lessons Learned
-We learned that we can make a nice front-end design for a website using simple knowledge of HTML and CSS.
-For our next release, we must incorporate some back-end code for our database.
+We learned how to work as a team to contribute to code, even while we are all separated by distance.
+We also learned how to set up an AWS server and how to use GitHub to organize our development and integrate licensing.
+For our next release, we plan to incorporate back-end code for our database.

 ## 10. Demo